zmilla93/SlimTrade/README.md

 # SlimTrade

-SlimTrade is a macro program for Path of Exile.
+SlimTrade is a macro overlay program for Path of Exile, and is complient with the game's TOS.
 It is still currently in development and may contain bugs.

 # Current Features
 - Popup window for incoming and outgoing trades